mongodb/specifications/source/sessions/driver-sessions.rst

       * Track the lsid used for the find operation (e.g. with APM) and then do another operation and assert that the same lsid is used as for the find operation.

-7. Client-side cursor that exhausts the results after a ``getMore`` immediately returns implicit session to pool.
+7. Client-side cursor that exhausts the results after a ``getMore`` immediately returns the implicit session to pool.
     * Insert four documents into a collection
     * Execute a find operation on the collection with batch size of 2